 You are welcome to use any kind of dairy milk, but it’s best to use a full-fat milk.
 Bonus is if you can get hold of ‘raw milk’ i.e. one that’s not been homogenised or pasteurised.

-Lemon juice ads flavour and it’s what causes the curdling of the cheese.
-You can also use an apple cider vinegar or even regular vinegar if you don’t have lemon juice.
+Lemon juice adds flavour and it’s also what causes the milk separation and the curdling of the cottage cheese.
+You can also use apple cider vinegar or even regular vinegar if you don’t have lemon juice.

 Salt & pepper

-Only add what you think it’s necessary as the chives will add a lot of flavour already.
+Only add salt or pepper if you think it’s necessary as the chives will add a lot of flavour already.
 Alternatively, you can also use everyday seasoning spice mix to make a slightly different flavour.

 How to make this cottage cheese with chives recipe